jroimartin/expos/README.md

 ## Test

-Run the following command to run the tests for a specific package:
+Use the following command to run the test suite:

 ```
-cargo test -p <package>
+cargo test
 ```

-Take into account that this command will fail for the `expos` package.